ScroogeKZ/Razvozka/replit.md

 ## Overview

-This is a full-stack employee transportation management system built with React, Node.js, Express, and PostgreSQL.
+This is a full-stack employee transportation management system built with React, Node.js, Express, and PostgreSQL, specifically adapted for Astana, Kazakhstan.
 The application helps organizations manage employee transportation routes, vehicle assignments, and optimize route allocations using automated algorithms.
-The system provides comprehensive dashboards for managing employees, routes, vehicles, and generating detailed reports.
+The system provides comprehensive dashboards for managing employees, routes, vehicles, and generating detailed reports with Kazakh localization and authentic Astana geographic data.

 ## System Architecture